 The general rule is one male betta in a tank.
 More than one male betta fish is asking for trouble.
 Is it possible?
 Yes, it is, but the likelihood of success is slim and will require a lot of work on your end.

-Success may be yours if you are happy to put in the work, and it can be pretty rewarding to create a peaceful betta tank.
+Success may be yours if you are happy to put in the work, and creating a peaceful betta tank can be pretty rewarding.

-Creating a female sorority is a good option is you want other bettas in the same aquarium setting.
-Sometimes there will need to be a dominant female, which may cause some squabbles but female bettas are much less aggressive overall.
-Betta harems are not always successful and require the same rules applied when thinking about tank size and space requirements.
+Creating a female sorority is a good option if you want other bettas in the same aquarium setting.
+Sometimes there will need to be a dominant female, which may cause some squabbles, but female bettas are much less aggressive overall.
+Betta harems are not always successful and require the same rules applied when considering tank size and space requirements.

-Breeding betta fish is an exception and can typically be done safely with a compatible breeding pair, but you will need to separate them once mating has finished.
+Breeding betta fish is an exception and can usually be done safely with a compatible breeding pair, but you need to separate them once mating has finished.
 Males are very protective over the nest and stop any other fish from approaching the eggs, including the mother.